Prometheus-X-association/data-veracity/docs/design-document.md

 AoVs are simpler because they are non-verifiable (at least not in the sense as PoVs).
 Attestations rely on trust – for example, a trusted third party may give their attestation that the data is indeed in line with the VLA requirements.
 It is C’s trust in the third party that assures them of the veracity of the data, not actual proof.

 An even ‘weaker’ but still noteworthy option is when P attests to the veracity of the data themselves.
 At the very least, they _claim_ that the data is in line with the VLA and can be later held to their claim if C discovers otherwise.

+Nonetheless, it may be in C’s best interest to ensure that the attester is being honest.
+To this end, C can perform the same (pre-agreed) measurements and checks on the data as the attester claims to have done and compare the results.

 Finally, there may not even be a proof or attestation, merely a direct check of the data’s veracity by C.